paion-data/astraios/docs/docs/elide/data-model.md

 ### Registered Function Hooks

-Lifecycle hooks can be registered in Astraios directly without an explicit annotation:
+Lifecycle hooks can be registered in Elide directly without an explicit annotation:

 ```java
 // Register a lifecycle hook for deletes on the model Book.
 Call exactly once.